-There are a few projects in the construction industry that do not experience some level of conflict during the building process.
+There are few projects in the construction industry that do not experience some level of conflict during the building process.
 While most issues are minor and require informal conversations to resolve, others are more substantial and threaten to halt the progress of a project.
 When there are significant issues between project owners and general contractors, it’s critical to find an efficient solution that keeps things moving and preserves the relationship.
 One such method, mediation, provides the opportunity to resolve disputes quickly and without the costs and stress of options like arbitration or litigation.

 Mediation is a form of alternative dispute resolution in which two conflicting parties meet with a third party to discuss the details of a specific issue and work to determine an amicable solution.
 In mediation, the third party does not make a ruling but rather facilitates discussion between the two parties.
 Jacksonville construction lawyers can represent you during a mediation.
-You can also hire them to serve as your mediator.
+You can also hire them to serve as a mediator.

 There are a number of reasons why mediation may be the best option for settling a dispute.
 Here are a few: